tshepang/blog-movies/content/movies/Seven Samurai (1954).rst

 For a movie made in the sixties, I found the camerawork impressive.
 Another feat is that the movie is entertaining for its entire running length of 3 hours.
-Sadly there is too much idiocy/retardation is some of the characters, including by the great Toshiro Mifune.
+Sadly there is too much idiocy/retardation is some of the characters, including that by the great Toshiro Mifune.
 I did however love the movie's most important scene, where his character reveals his actual ancestry.